 What do you know about bonds?
-Not James Bond, investment bonds.
+Not James Bond, investment grade bonds.
 If you guessed "something having to do with the stock market," you're on the right track but not completely there!
+The question you should be asking is “are bonds a good investment?”

 When you invest in stocks, you know that you own a piece of the company’s value.
 When the demand for that stock increases, the market value goes up.
 If you sell when the market value is high, you make a profit.

-When you invest in bonds, they are much like loans with you acting as the bank.
+When you invest in bonds from a bond market, they are much like loans with you acting as the bank.
 You get a certificate showing that a business, city, or government owes you money to repay you for your investment in their spending on growth, equipment, construction, and other projects.
 When your bonds mature, you can cash them in for more than you paid for them.
+Some coupon bonds pay off steadily throughout the maturation of a bond (payout times depend on terms) in the form of coupons and the remainder is paid off when the bond reaches maturity.

 So what does that mean for you?
-Are bonds a good investment option or will your money work harder somewhere else?
+Are bonds a good investment option for your portfolio?
 Keep reading to find out!

-When you invest in a common bond, you agree to hold the bond for a set period of five or 10 years.
+When you invest in a individual bond, you agree to hold the bond for a set period of time, typically five, ten, or thirty years.
 The provider then agrees to pay back your investment plus a yield or interest rate.
 As a simple example, you can buy an EE Savings Bond with a face value of $5,000.
-You pay $2,500 for the bond and cash it in for $5,000 when it matures in 10 years.
+You pay $2,500, which is the bond price, and cash it in for $5,000 when it matures in 10 years.

 As stock markets become volatile, bonds can offer a steady income.
-Here are a few other important notes to consider:
+Here are a few other important notes to consider when looking at different types of bonds:

 - Treasury Bonds are underwritten by the “full faith and credit” of the United States government.
 They pay low interest rates because they are so safe.

-- Junk bonds attract investors with high interest rates, but their sponsoring authority may be weak or unreliable and thus they are a riskier investment.
+- Junk bonds attract investors with high interest payment rates, but their sponsoring authority may be weak or unreliable and thus they come with risk on the interest rate.

 - States, cities, and municipalities offer Municipal Bonds, which are exempt from federal taxes and sometimes state taxes.